ar-io/ar-io-sdk/README.md

 const gateways = await io.getGateways();
 ```

+[!IMPORTANT]

-> _**Note**: polyfills are only provided when using the named `@ar.io/sdk/web` export (which requires `moduleResolution: nodenext` in `tsconfig.json`).
-If you are using the default export within a Typescript project (e.g. `moduleResolution: node`), you will need to provide your own polyfills - specifically `crypto`, `fs` and `buffer`.
-Refer to [examples/webpack] and [examples/vite] for references in how to properly provide those polyfills.
-For other project configurations, refer to your bundler's documentation for more information on how to provide the necessary polyfills._
+> _Polyfills are not provided by default._ Depending on your apps bundler configuration and plugins, you will need to provide polyfills for various imports including `crypto`, `process` and `buffer`.
+Refer to [examples/webpack] and [examples/vite] for examples.
+For other project configurations, refer to your bundler's documentation for more information on how to provide the necessary polyfills.

 #### Browser